 Makes about 40 individual hand-rolls - or cut down on amount of rice and toppings if you aren't having a party!

-This is one of those, looks like you slaved all day but didn’t type dishes.
-It’s also really fun and gets everyone involved!
-It’s a crowd pleaser too because your guests can make exactly what they like.
-If you're making it for kids, keep the wasabi far!
+Many of these ingredients can be prepped ahead of time so you can have time to relax.
+It’s delicious, easy, and fun.
+Everyone gets involved and it's a crowd pleaser too because your guests can make exactly what they like.
+If you're making it for kids, just tell them the wasabi is not guacamole!

 2-3 ripe avocados – Cut into quarters and then sliced at a diagonal in the peel so that people can take a section and scoop out what they need